 Don’t panic that you will have to pay your college fees and any other student finance loans back in a lump sum when you start working either.
 Depending on what you earn as a salary, your student loan will be paid back in set monthly amounts.
 If you apply for course funding this year, you won’t start to pay it back until you begin earning 21,000 or above.

-Funding and Benefits of Higher education student finance
+Funding and Benefits of Higher Education Courses

-You will be charged interest on Student Loans but for many people it’s a sound investment in your career, particularly if you want to progress in specialist fields such as accountancy and financial management.
+You will be charged interest on Student Loans but for many people, it’s a sound investment in your career, particularly if you want to progress in specialist fields such as accountancy and financial management.
 Employers in those sectors are looking for certain skills, competencies and experience, that can be gained through Higher Education.

 The simplest way forward is to visit the official Government website that provides an overview of Student Finance and guides you through the process of applying